i want to advocate

 There is always new legislation being proposed at both the federal, state and local levels that is relevant for patients and families living with all types of disorders.

 We will do our best to give you the best information on at least a yearly basis, but policy changes fast... things may have changed by the time you finish this sentence!
-So, be sure to stay up-to-date on legislation that is specifically relevant to you and your family.
+You can always try your best to stay up-to-date on legislation that is specifically relevant to you and your family.

 Policy Priorities

-To try and keep things manageable, we do our best to set policy priorities every year that benefit families impacted by Chiari, syringomyelia and related disorders.
-Below are just some of the policy areas that you can choose for your advocacy efforts over the next year.
-If any of the following policy areas or specific pieces of legislation have particular meaning to you, feel free to include them in your advocacy!
-Have questions about how to do that?
-Contact Kaitlyn.
+To try and keep things manageable, we do our best to set policy priorities that benefit all families impacted by Chiari, syringomyelia and related disorders.
+Below are just some of the policy areas that you can choose for your advocacy efforts.
+Have questions?
+Contact us.

 Advancing Research

-The only way to ensure a better future is to continue funding critical research agencies like the National Institutes of Health, AHRQ, CDC and others, which use those dollars to fund groundbreaking studies that better understand and treat these disorders.
-You can find a list of previously or currently funded federal research by visiting ClinicalTrials.gov and searching for your specific disease of interest.
+The only way to ensure a better future is to continue funding critical research agencies, which use federal tax dollars to fund groundbreaking studies that better understand and treat these disorders.
+These agencies include the National Institutes of Health (NIH), Agency for Healthcare Quality (AHRQ), Centers for Disease Control & Prevention (CDC), the Food & Drug Administration (FDA), and more!
+You can find a list of previously or currently funded federal research trials by visiting ClinicalTrials.gov and searching for your specific disease of interest.

 Specifically, we urge elected officials to support legislation that will:

-• Maintain or increase funding available for NIH/NINDS, CDC and initiatives such as the Precision Medicine Initiative that fund large-scale research in neurosurgical disorders
+• Maintain or increase funding available for NIH/NINDS, CDC, FDA and initiatives such as the B.R.A.I.N.
+Initiative or the All of Us Research Program that fund large-scale research in neurological disorders to bring us closer to precision medicine

 • Maintain or increase funding for fellowship/educational grants for physician-scientists in training